 Tragically, many innocent victims of gun violence die.
 Local news usually briefly reports the victim’s name, age, and the locations of the shooting and death or injury.

 Starting July 1st, 2021, the news ran non-stop reports on a man, who was shot in the back of the neck by a stray bullet on a public L train.
-What was different about this event to warrant such media attention?
+Why this media frenzy?

 Max was alert in the hospital.
 No longer able to speak, Max spelled out on a letter board for his family, “If I have to live like this, pull the plug please.
 Seriously.”

 On July 4th 2021, Max was taken off life support.

 As someone with a disability with friends who are on ventilators and friends who are non-verbal, I see the real tragedy as Max not seeing a life with a disability as a life worth living and his family, including his mother, a medical doctor, complying with his request to be taken off life support.
 This suggests that the family agreed that it is better to die than live with a disability.

 I admit living with a disability can be hard with discrimination, inaccessibility, and societal attitudes limiting what we can and cannot do.
 But that is not to say people with disabilities lack value and cannot have a good quality of life.

 I wonder how many people with disabilities Max and his family knew.
 Did they know of the technology available to make life easier for Max, like eye gaze that allow users to type and speak with their eyes?

 Did he get any counseling?
 Were the 3 days after his injury enough time for him to process his new disability and make an end of life decision?
 These questions were asked when Million Dollar Baby (2004), a movie with a female boxer who also ends her life after becoming paralyzed, was released and disability groups, like Not Dead Yet, boycotted it.
 Me Before You (2016) is another movie on this topic.